THE EARLY YEARS

 In the late 1980s, the Library once again outgrew its location.
 The decision was made to demolish the Comstock building and construct a new library on the same site.
 On September 18, 1990, voters passed a bond issue to fund the construction of six new libraries: the Main location Downtown and the East Side, Hillyard, Shadle, South Hill, and Indian Trail locations.
 All were completed by 1998.

 In November 2018, voters approved a $77 million bond to build three new libraries and renovate four existing libraries.
 Construction began in spring of 2020 amidst a global pandemic, but continued mostly on schedule.
-Four libraries will open in 2021: The Hive, Shadle Park Library, Liberty Park Library, and Hillyard Library; and a renovated Central Library (formerly Downtown Library), South Hill, and Indian Trail Libraries will open in 2022.
+Four libraries opened in 2021: The Hive, Shadle Park Library, Liberty Park Library, and Hillyard Library; and a renovated Central Library (formerly Downtown Library) opened in 2022, South Hill, and Indian Trail Libraries opened in March, 2023.